-Many people brush their teeth daily – yet still develop cavities or gum problems.
+Many people brush their teeth daily, yet still experience cavities or gum problems.

 The reason: